pouriyajamshidi/benchmarks/anagram/README.md

 ![Graph](ana.png)

-I am not entirely sure why we see two bars for `Python` and `Go`.
-I have used [this script](https://github.com/sharkdp/hyperfine/blob/master/scripts/plot_histogram.py) provided by `Hyperfine` to plot the histogram.
 The `JSON` result is also provided [here](anagram.json) in case you would like to replicate the plot.

 ### Development time